 According to a survey of businesses, who use inbound marketing, they claimed it increased their leads by 72% and their conversion by 55% in the past six months.
 Both are key aspects of inbound marketing: identifying leads & converting them.

-There are 5 major tactics that are used most often for inbound marketing: social media, content promotion, visual content (a.k.a. infographics), blog content, and SEO.
+There are 5 major tactics that are used most often for inbound marketing: social media, content promotion, visual content (a.k.a. infographics), case studies, blog content, and SEO.
 Combining them can add to growing your business remarkably.

 Content promotion is when you pay to have content served to a target audience.
 It's where you take your best posts and promote them so more people see them than would have seen them organically.

 Infographics are a great way to promote content.
 If done right, they are simple, straight-forward, and easy to understand.
 They don't require a heavy investment in time or a bunch of clicks to get to where you need to be.
 Having something visual can be a core aspect of any small business marketing plan, both to show

 There's only so much time a person can spend.
 Blogs are also the food for SEO.
-We all can remember the days of key word loaded, useless blogs used as link bait.
+We all can remember the days of keyword loaded, useless blogs used as link bait.
 While SEO has become much more sophisticated, blogs are still one of the best tools to ensure good rankings.

 At ProStrategix, we know you have concerns.
 We're designed to help give you the marketing support you need so you can focus on doing what you love.
-If you would like to learn about how we might be able to help you, please contact us.
+If you would like to learn about how we might be able to help you, please contact us

 Brian Cairns, CEO of Prostrategix Consulting.
 Over 25 years of business experience as a corporate executive, entrepreneur, and small business owner.
 For more information, please visit my LinkenIn profile

-If you're marketing your business on a budget, check out three free digital services that any small business can learn fromRead More!
+If you're marketing your business on a budget, check out three free digital services that any small business can learn fromGain More Insight!

 The siren song of SEO and Social.
 The free advertising everyone wants but struggles to get.
 The small business digital marketing products you need to know.Gain More Insight!